wadewegner/wadewegner.github.com/_posts/2014-12-29-4-simple-steps-to-run-go-language-in-azure-websites.md

 Is there more we can do here?
 Absolutely, and I intend to cover some additional topics in future posts.
 However, for now, it feels good knowing that we can push our Go Language code to Azure Websites.

-Special thanks to [Rajith Mukkai Ramachandra](https://twitter.com/ranjithtweeets) for his help and answering all my questions quickly and thoroughly!
+Special thanks to [Ranjith Mukkai Ramachandra](https://twitter.com/ranjithtweeets) for his help and answering all my questions quickly and thoroughly!